Mame (1974) starring Lucille Ball, Bea Arthur, Robert Preston

 - Mame (Lucille Ball, I Love Lucy, The Long Long Trailer).
 The title character, who believes that life is to be enjoyed.
 She embraces the moment, and doesn’t think ahead to consequences.
 A nice enough lady, who quickly falls in love with her nephew:

 - Patrick (Kirby Furlong as young Patrick, Bruce Davidson (X-Men) as an adult).
-Mame’s orphaned nephew, who is thrust on her after her brother’s death.
+Mame’s orphaned nephew.
+He’s thrust on her after her brother’s death.
 He’s an impressionable young man, that Mame loves and begins to mold in her own image.
-Though he rebels from that once he’s an adult.
+Though he rebels from that as an adult.

 - Agnes Gooch (Jane Connell, See No Evil Hear No Evil).
 Patrick’s governess, who delivers him to Mame and becomes part of the household.
 And Mame encourages the shy, timid Agnes to “live” — which she does.
-And then has to face the consequences …
+And then faces the consequences …

 - Ito (George Chiang, Charlie Chan and the Curse of the Dragon Queen).
 Mame’s faithful butler, and good friend.
 After Mame loses all of her money in the stock market crash, he and the other servants give her the Christmas present of paying off her bills.
-After working for no salary for an extended period of time.
+After working for no salary for an extended period.

 Editorial review of Mame, courtesy of Amazon.com